LeRoy Butler: 1994

 On June 13, 1994, the Green Bay Packers signed Butler to a three–year, $5.40 million contract extension that included a signing bonus of $800,000.
-The Packers hired Fritz Shurmur to be their new defensive coordinator after Ray Rhodes accepted the head coaching position with the Philadelphia Eagles.
+The Packers hired Fritz Shurmur to be their new defensive coordinator after Ray Rhodes accepted the defensive coordinator job for the San Francisco 49ers.
 Fritz Shurmur would change the base defense from the normal 3-4 defense to a base 4-3 defense.
 The new defensive approach sharply increased the number of blitzes and began using Butler in numerous different positions to blitz or provide pressure to the quarterback.
 Head coach Mike Holmgren named him the starting strong safety to begin the season and paired him with George Teague.
 The defense this season also featured Reggie White, Steve McMichael, Sean Jones, and Bryce Paup.

 On September 11, 1994, Butler made six combined tackles (five solo) and he had his first and only sack of the season on Dan Marino for an eight–yard loss as the Packers lost 24–14 to the Miami Dolphins.
 He was inactive for the next three games (Weeks 3–5) after he was hospitalized with viral pneumonia.
 In Week 10, he made three combined tackles (one solo) and picked off a pass by Scott Mitchell to wide receiver Herman Moore as the Packers defeated the Detroit Lions 30–38.
 In Week 12, he set a season-high with 13 combined tackles (ten solo) during a 20–29 loss at the Buffalo Bills.
 He finished the season with 63 combined tackles (47 solo), five pass deflections, a forced fumble, one sack, and three interceptions in 13 games and 13 starts.